Coping with a Disaster or Traumatic Event

 - Thoughts or desires to harm oneself or others or becoming violent.

-- Overuse of alcohol or drugs.
+- Misuse of drugs or alcohol.

 Tips for compassionate communication with victims of a crisis: